MitaliP001/5220-Job-Market-Insights-and-Skill-Trends-Analysis/README.md

 - Latika Kapoor
 - Mitali Purohit

-## License
-This project is licensed under the [MIT License](link).

 ## Contact Information
-For any inquiries or feedback regarding the project, please contact the project team members or the instructor.
+For any inquiries or feedback regarding the project, please contact the project team members.